bentomhall/nih-system/homebrewery/classes/5e-classes.md

 ## Warmage Spell List
 Note: the warmage is intentionally limited to spells of 5th level and lower and have a fairly restricted "utility belt" of spell choices.
 They are intended to use upper slots for upcasting lower-level spells and mostly cast damaging/direct combat spells.
 This is why they have Extra Attack and other features (relative to a wizard).

-As usual, spells marked with * are found in sources other than the Players Handbook and should be substituted if not available.
 :::::::::::::::
 {{spellList,wide
 #### Cantrips (0 Level)
 - Acid Splash
 - Blade Ward
-- Booming Blade*
+- Booming Blade
 - Chill Touch
 - Create Bonfire
 - Fire Bolt
-- Frostbite*
+- Frostbite
-- Green-Flame Blade*
+- Green-Flame Blade
 - Light
-- Lightning Lure*
+- Lightning Lure
 - Mending
 - Message
-- Mold Earth*
+- Mold Earth
 - Prestidigitation
 - Ray of Frost
 - Shocking Grasp
-- Sword Burst*
+- Sword Burst

 #### 1st Level
 - Absorb Elements